Party discipline: Concerns over presidentialization of parliamentary systems

 This stringent discipline in the Canadian system has, in turn, played a part in what is deemed the presidentialization of the Westminster parliamentary system.
 The Canadian system has come to possess many characteristics of presidential systems without any of the formal attributes.
 The position of the Canadian prime minister has seen an increasing level of power which has resulted in the position becoming arguably more powerful than some actual presidential systems.

 Party discipline in the reformed Canadian Senate

 The 2015 reforms to Canadian senate sought to increase independence, ideological diversity, and encouraging the exercising of formal powers, by eliminating political parties in the senate.
-While party discipline has been somewhat loosened, it hasn't really been effectively loosened as appointees are still likely to follow respective party policy and rhetoric.
+While party discipline has been somewhat loosened, it has not really been effectively loosened as appointees are still likely to follow respective party policy and rhetoric.
 While senators are now officially unaffiliated with political parties research has shown that they still to tend to largely vote along the same ideological party lines as before.
-While more time is needed to study the implemented reforms’ effects, initial data shows that the reforms have been largely ineffective and have actually negatively impacted regional representation.
+While more time is needed to study the implemented reforms' effects, initial data shows that the reforms have been largely ineffective and have actually negatively impacted regional representation.